itsjoesullivan/Backbone.slet/README.md

 For all the convenience of persisting Backbone models, sometimes an attribute is useful to the client but not the server:

 - A model knows the client has hidden it, but the server doesn't need to.
 - Multiple clients are sharing the same model (say, [Node.js & &yet are helping out](http://andyet.net/blog/2011/feb/15/re-using-backbonejs-models-on-the-server-with-node/)) but need their own copy of certain attributes.
+This might even be a security concern.